L4D15/rpg-jekyll/_posts/2018-03-10-welcome-to-jekyll-rpg.md

 ## Automatic linking

 Write the title of any other page in your site and it will automatically be converted to a link to that page.
-The link search is case sentitive, so taka that into account if a link is not generated.
+The link search is case sentitive, so take that into account if a link is not generated.

 Example:
 - Siege of Dragon Keep